Rebecca Stanton

 Mobile 0781 627 0476

-Prior to becoming a Solicitor, Rebecca achieved a first-class degree in English from the University of Exeter before converting into law and obtaining an LPC MSc in Law, Business and Management.
 Rebecca is listed as a key lawyer in the team by Legal 500.
 Alongside her role at Thrings, she is an active member of Bristol Junior Chamber and she served as Chair of Charity for two years (2021-23) on its Council of Management.
-She has been appointed as a general committee member for the Women in Property South West branch for 2023-24.
+She has been appointed as a general committee member for the Women in Property South West branch for 2023-24 and 2024-2025.

 In her work with the Development of Land team, Rebecca advises on both contentious and non-contentious planning matters relating to residential, mixed use and commercial development schemes.
-She has acted for housebuilders, housing associations and landowners with negotiation of infrastructure agreements and providing advice on policy and legislation to help with any issues that arise during the planning process.
+She has acted for housebuilders, housing associations and landowners with negotiation of infrastructure agreements, section 106 agreements (with a particular recent focus on achieving Biodiversity Net Gain solutions), and providing advice on policy and legislation to help with any issues that arise during the planning process.
 Rebecca has experience liaising with and between clients, their technical consultants and professional, local authority officers and landowners.

 • Acting for lenders and purchasers to support our commercial property teams on due diligence in acquisitions and sales of commercial and residential development sites